Policy on Sponsoring Non-resident Alien Employees of SCSU for Lawful Permanent Residence

 5.4 All costs associated with EB-1 employment-based immigration sponsorship.

-5.5 All costs aside from the Labor Certification (Department of Labor) for EB-2 employment-based immigration sponsorship;
+5.5 All costs aside from the Labor Certification (DOL) for EB-2 employment-based immigration sponsorship;

 5.6 Gathering and submitting all of the documentation required to meet the sponsorship guidelines;